andy-guttridge/tribehub_drf/README.md

 ### Manual testing

-A series of manual tests were carried out for each end point.
+A series of manual tests were carried out for each end point using the Django Rest Framework HTML interface running on the local server and using the deployed database.
 Please see the separate [testing.md](/testing.md) document for details.

+All the features of the deployed API were tested as part of testing/acceptance criteria for each of the React frontend user stories.
+These tests are documented in the [read-me](https://github.com/andy-guttridge/tribehub_react) for that project.

+Testing on the frontend revealed a number of bugs which had not been detected while testing the API in isolation, and led to the implementation of several additional features for consumption by the React app.
+The bugs are detailed in the bugs section below, and the following additional features were added as a result of front-end testing:

+- The `display_name` and `is_admin` fields from the Profile model were added to the serializer for the User model, as the React app requires easy access to these for (among other things) the welcome message in the header and to determine whether the user should be permitted access to certain features.
+- Users' profile image URLs were added to the user data returned by the `tribe/` endpoint, to make it easier for the front-end to access profile images for an entire tribe.
+- The profile image of the user who created a calendar event was added to the JSON generated by the `events` endpoints, to enable the React app to easily display an Avatar for the user who created a calendar event.
+- Programatically generated event recurrences did not include details of users who had accepted invitations, meaning the React app could only display this data for the original event.
+The UserSerializer already utilised for the original events saved in the database was then also used to serialize the user data for the recurrences.
+- An event field containing full details of the event to which a notification relates was added to the notifications serializer, otherwise the React app would have to request data for each event separately from the `events/<id:int>` endpoint.
+- A `user` URL parameter was added to enable searching for events based on who created the event.
+- A `company` field was added to the Contacts model.

 ### Python validation

+Code errors and style issues were detected using the Pylance linter in VSCode, and immediately fixed throughout development.
-All files containing custom Python code were validated using the [Code Institute Python Linter](https://pep8ci.herokuapp.com/):
+All files containing custom Python code were then validated using the [Code Institute Python Linter](https://pep8ci.herokuapp.com/):

 - `contacts/admin.py`: no errors found
 - `contacts/models.py`: no errors found